 To find what is the best collar for a Pitbull along with an appropriate leash means thinking about your dog’s comfort and which items work best for your dog’s needs.

 Modern dog trainers use reward-based training in order to win the dog’s co-operation.
 When choosing any collar, leash, or harness to restrain your dog, be sure it complies with ethical training methods.

 This gets the dog motivated so they start thinking for themselves about how best to please you.

 Once the dog starts thinking along these lines there is absolutely no need for harsh restraints such as prong collars.

-To choose the best leash for a Pitbull know that under no circumstances is a flexi-lead or extending lead appropriate.
+To choose the best leash for a Pitbull you need to know that under no circumstances is a Flexi-lead or extending lead appropriate.

 These leads teach the dog to pull, as when the dog strains forward they get to go where they want.

 Added to this you have little or no control over your Pitbull’s movements.